The Best Month to Book Your UK Driving Test in 2026

 - National monthly spread

-At the UK national level, December is the highest-pass-rate month in 6 of the last 7 years of DVSA data.
-The 2024-25 December figure was 51.2 percent against the July trough of 45.8 percent (5.4 percentage point spread).
-The structural drivers are well understood: lower test volumes in December (winter weather discourages bookings), self-selecting candidate pool (only candidates who are ready brave December bookings), more flexibility on test slot times allowing instructors to schedule warm-up drives, and December test slots correlating with January exam-prep timing for many learners.
+At the UK national level (Great Britain, excluding Northern Ireland which the DVSA dataset does not cover by month), December is the highest-pass-rate month across the rolling three-year DVSA window (2022-23, 2023-24, 2024-25).
+The volume-weighted December figure is 49.2 percent against the June trough of 47.9 percent.
+The 1.3 percentage point spread is modest.
+The structural drivers commonly cited are: lower test volumes in December (winter weather discourages bookings), self-selecting candidate pool (only candidates who are ready brave December bookings), and December test slots correlating with examiner availability patterns.
 The national December peak is real and persistent; the misreading is treating "December peak nationally" as "December peak everywhere", which is the seasonality research headline that does not generalise.

-The 11 UK regions and their actual peaks
+The 10 significant UK regions and their actual peaks

 | Region | Peak month | Peak pass rate | |